drscotthawley/drscotthawley.github.io/_posts/2018-12-16-Parallelizing-Python-Simplified.md

     cv2.imwrite(filename,arr)
 ~~~

-Now we write dedicated function, put it in a `partial` wrapper, and call it as follows:
+Now we write a dedicated function, put it in a `partial` wrapper, and call it as follows:
 ~~~ python
 import numpy as np
 import cv2